orientechnologies/orientdb-labs/OEP_10.md

 **Dirty pages table**

 This table contains all pages which are not written to the disk yet.
 Table consists of three fields (pageID, fileID, dirtyLSN).
 Dirty LSN value is calculated using the following approach.
-If a page is acquired from the disk cache for update then value of latest LSN opertion chich is written to the log becomes value of dirtyLSN.
+If a page is acquired from the disk cache for an update, then a value of latest LSN operation which is written to the log becomes a value of dirtyLSN.
 This table shows LSN of operations which are probably are not stored on the disk yet.
-Once a page is flushed to the disk its entry is removed from dirty pages table.
+Once a page is written to the disk its entry is removed from dirty pages table.

 **Rollbacks**

 The protocol supports partial rollbacks till provided LSN.
 This feature is used for example to rollback ridbag operations after deadlock is detected.
-It is possible because of usage of CLRs which allow rewinding transaction until desired point.
+It is possible because of usage of CLRs which allow rewinding transaction until the desired point.

 Pseudo code for rollback looks like following: